Do you ever ask to hear the rough draft?

 There are many ways to record the rough draft.
 All of them contribute to preparation for your state’s speaking standards, by the way.
 While the Common Core Standards have fallen upon hard times, they left a mark.
 Speaking standards in most states have modeled ideas from the CCSS.
 For example, standards usually require students to use multimedia in presentations.
 In my state, beginning in second grade, students are expected to make audio recordings of talks; by fifth grade, students should be including multimedia components in presentations.
 This requirement is probably more daunting to teachers than to students.
 More of our students than you realize are already quite adept at various ways of recording and posting audio and video.
 Today, I want to share some of the simpler ways we can record, and show you how to use digital tools to practice talks.
 Digitally Speaking: How to Improve Student Presentations with Technology is a source for those wanting more ideas and it is free for all teachers.
 Just contact me through pvlegs.com to get a copy.

 Every computer/netbook/tablet has built-in audio and video recording.
 Every device has recording capability and your students will have no trouble finding it.
-In the distance learning world, students are becoming masters at using these tools.
+In the distance learning world we all entered last year, students are becoming masters at using these tools.
 Have students record themselves and attach the recording to an e-mail to send to you.
 Use Google Voice and have students call your number and leave a message: a couple minutes of their speech.
 Tell students to visit www.vocaroo.com.
 There’s no sign-up, no password, no cost—the home page has a big red button that starts the audio recording.
 When students finish, they can “Listen” to the recording.
 If the recording is not good enough, they can hit “Retry”; if they like it, they can copy the URL address to send to other listeners or hit a button that lets them e-mail the recording to someone . . . a teacher, for instance.

 Think of the possibilities.
 Students can watch/listen to the recordings, critique themselves using a PVLEGS rubric, make adjustments, and improve.
 Audio and video can be shared in a group: each group member shows his or her rough draft and gets feedback from other group members.
 Recordings can be viewed by a teacher who can give important tips to improve a presentation before the due date.
 A Reader’s Theater team could record parts and send them to teammates as a way to improve before performing the book selection in class.
 The Poetry Café presenters can listen to themselves before getting up in front of classmates and parents.
 The recordings of a “This I Believe” speech could be useful formative assessments on the way to the final talk.
 And, of course, you have your own great ideas.